-"Risk" has special meanings in the health and medical fields.
+There are different types of risk in the health field.
 Knowing the basic types of risk can help you understand your chances of getting breast cancer and the steps you can take that may lower your risk.

 The most basic type of risk is absolute risk.
 Absolute risk is a person's chance of developing a certain disease over a certain period of time.